-Once you have successfully applied for the Learners Permit, you can now learn to drive under supervision.
+You can learn to drive under supervision once you apply for the learner’s Permit.
 The supervisor must be aged 21 and above and has a valid license.

 The Learner Permit comes with some restrictions.
 With Learner Permit, you must not drive on any park street in New York City or any tunnel or bridge under Triborough Bridge and Tunnel Authority.

-You should also not drive through the Cross County, Saw Mill River, Taconic State parkways, and other restricted sites.
-Take the time to check if your area has any of these restricted places a learner should avoid.
+You should also not drive through the Cross County, Saw Mill River, Taconic State Parkways, and other restricted sites.
+Take the time to check if your area has any of these forbidden places a learner should avoid.